Ashok Sinha, our CEO, comments:

 “In 2016, the London Cycling Campaign called on the mayor, Sadiq Khan, to triple the amount of protected space for cycling in London within one mayoralty.
 We know that fear of collisions is the main reason more people don’t cycle; we also know that a mass shift to cycling is essential to help address the climate emergency.

 Sadiq and his commissioner haven’t just tripled protected space for cycling in London in four years.
 Sadiq has also produced funding criteria for its rebranded Cycleway network of main road tracks and quieter routes.
 This has decisively ended the “blue paint” era on main roads (but has to be improved in order to avoid using heavy ratruns as cycle routes).
 And ensured boroughs know they need to deliver good schemes to get funding.

 As a result, they’ve spread safe cycling routes further into outer London.
 While boroughs like Waltham Forest, Enfield, and Camden, who were already delivering cycle tracks, have accelerated their progress, they’ve also been joined by boroughs such as Lambeth, Hounslow and Newham.

 That’s why one of the key pledges we will be asking Sadiq and the other Mayoral candidates to commit to in the run-up to the upcoming elections in May will be the rapid expansion of the cycle network, alongside other improvements to ensure by 2030 our roads transport system is carbon neutral.
-Watch this space for more on our campaign, launching soon!
+Find out more about our 2021 Mayoral Campaign.